aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/HoloLeif.md

 After the yield return, `data[3]` is set to 2 so this move alongside move 6, 9, 10 and 12 can't be used on the next actor turn.

-## Move 12 -  Gives the [DefenseDown](../../Actors%20states/BattleCondition/DefenseDown.md) condition to all alive player party members
+## Move 12 - Player party wide [DefenseDown](../../Actors%20states/BattleCondition/DefenseDown.md) infliction
 Gives the [DefenseDown](../../Actors%20states/BattleCondition/DefenseDown.md) condition to all alive player party members for 3 main turns (effectively 2 main turns since the current main turn ends soon).
 No damages are dealt.

 ### `dontusecharge` set to true